Hardly a week goes by without someone either a acquaintance, work colleague, friend or family member telling me ” Mike

 I am Geek

-I think the reason why i am a geek is due to the way my brains wired.
+I think the reason i’m a geek is due to the way my brains wired.

 I have quite a childish mind, in that I very often find myself looking at something and thinking I wonder how that works and that’s were the research starts.